WesleyWidner/all-in-one-hackazon/README.md

 chromium http://localhost:80
 ```

 Then begin to configure Hackazon (direct link is http://localhost/install/login for the configuration screen) -- the default installer password (printed on startup) is "password".
-It's also available at the http://localhost/hackazon-db-pw.txt endpoint.
 You can change the DB password by editing line 13 of https://github.com/Spartan1776/all-in-one-hackazon/blob/master/scripts/start.sh

 ### Stopping the container
 To stop the container, run